nazgul26/PHPRecipebook/README.md

 <h2>Fresh Installation</h2>
 <hr/>
-* Ensure you have the following PHP Modules installed: mysql, mcrypt, gd.
+* Ensure you have the following PHP Modules installed: mcrypt, gd.
+And mysql, pgsql or your DB.
 * Create a new database to store the application in. i.e. recipebook
 * Edit Configuration DB Configuration Settings ./Config/database.php to match your database settings.
 * Make the ./temp folder in the application writable for web user.  example: